Alcoholism in family systems

 Adults from alcoholic families experience higher levels of state and trait anxiety and lower levels of differentiation of self than adults raised in non-alcoholic families.
 Additionally, adult children of alcoholics have lower self-esteem, excessive feelings of responsibility, difficulties reaching out, higher incidence of depression, and increased likelihood of becoming alcoholics.

 Parental alcoholism may affect the fetus even before a child is born.
 In pregnant women, alcohol is carried to all of the mother's organs and tissues, including the placenta, where it easily crosses through the membrane separating the maternal and fetal blood systems.
-When a pregnant woman drinks an alcoholic beverage, the concentration of alcohol in her unborn baby's bloodstream is the same level as her own.
+When a pregnant woman drinks an alcoholic beverage, the blood alcohol content of her unborn baby is the same level as her own.
 A pregnant woman who consumes alcohol during her pregnancy may give birth to a baby with fetal alcohol syndrome (FAS).
-FAS is known to produce children with damage to the central nervous system (general growth and facial features).
-The prevalence of this class of disorder is thought to be between 2–5 per 1000.
+FAS is known to produce children with damage to the central nervous system resulting in general growth deficits and craniofacial abnormality.
+As of 2009, the prevalence of the syndrome was thought to be between 2–5 per 1000.

 Alcoholism does not have uniform effects on all families.
 The levels of dysfunction and resiliency of non-alcoholic adults are important factors in effects on children in the family.
 Children of untreated alcoholics have lower measures of family cohesion, intellectual-cultural orientation, active-recreational orientation, and independence.
 They have higher levels of conflict within the family, and many experience other family members as distant and non-communicative.
 In families with untreated alcoholics, the cumulative effect of the family dysfunction may affect the children's ability to grow in developmentally healthy ways.